syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Mathematical-Equation.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample of adding a border box to the equation from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Mathematical-Equation/Add-border-box-to-the-equation).

 ### Delimiter

 You can add a delimiter (parenthesis, square brackets and other characters) to the equation.
 The following code example shows how to a add delimiter to the equation.